mollyexten/flashy/README.md

 ## Overview

 **flashy** is a mobile-first flashcard app.
-It is built with React in the frontend and Rails in the backend.
 After signing up, users can create and modify their own flashcards, which are organized into decks. **flashy** can be used for increasing vocabulary or remembering terms and concepts in a specific subject.

 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+The **flashy** MVP is a well-organized "React on Rails" RESTful web app.
+Backend endpoints will follow a uniform pattern, and frontend API calls will follow the common naming conventions. **flashy** will include a container component to reduce the number of API calls.
+The user interface will facilitate full CRUD on the deck and entry tables and present a uniform, responsive style.

 <br>